harshpatil01/Customer-Personality-Analysis-/README.md

 streamlit run app.py

 Conclusion
 	•	Preprocessing, feature engineering, and visualization are key to effective analysis.
 	•	Clustering models provide actionable customer segmentation.
 	•	The Streamlit app makes these insights accessible and interactive.

+Let me know if you’d like to make further edits or if you’d like me to directly generate the README.md file for you.